 Taking-Towns-to-People versus Taking-People-to-Towns Policy: which formula for our Development?

-WEAKLEAK: Many empires in the distant history and many nations in the recent history have been built upon the foundation laid by their founding leaders.
+Many empires in the distant history and many nations in the recent history have been built upon the foundation laid by their founding leaders.
 These foundations are not based on the works of complicated architecture, but on the works of dedicated orature.
 Or put it this way: Great works of architecture are founded on great words of literature.
-It is the politicians say things, and their technicians who design those works into works.
-However, in South Sudan, just as in other African countries, it is as if the Late Dr. John Garang de Mabior died with his words:
+The statesmen make statements, and the technicians then design those words into works.
+However, in South Sudan, just as in other African countries, it is as if the Late Dr. John Garang de Mabior died with his words and works:

 Dr. John Garang de Mabior: “The first priority for the SPLM is to take the towns to the people”.

 Deng Malok Aleng: “My late uncle, Dr. John Garang de Mabior, used to talk about the idea of taking the towns to the people.
 The only way of taking the towns to the people is reducing the sense of isolation that people feel in the rural areas because of the lack of information.”

 A few weeks back, GOSS suggested to take the city to the people so that the people do not come to the city (from Juba to some centrally semi-no-man’s village in between the three greater regions of South Sudan.
 Upon setting up the committee to carry out an assessment and identify the site, the whole non-Bari population was so excited.
 Now, the lobby to keep Juba as the city is gaining momentum and a section of MPs, some of whom I guess are those already owning tall structures here (probably gained without pain from the interim period) that are trying to stagnate the ‘townization‘ of our villages.